 Victoria joined Grant Thornton in 2016 as a manager in the Transaction Advisory Services team.
 In 2017, she was given an additional role as the manager in charge for the Learning and Development function working alongside the People and Culture team.

-She engages with internal and external trainers to develop an individual training programme for Grant Thornton employees.
+She engaged with internal and external trainers to develop an individual training programme for Grant Thornton employees.
 Grant Thornton provides training to its interns over the summer recess.
-The programme is developed and overseen by Victoria and the People and Culture team.
-Through the development of Advance which is lead by Victoria, Grant Thornton will open its training facilities to people outside of the organisation to share knowledge and experience in respective fields.
-Victoria performs other duties within the People and Culture team including detailed analysis of data, applying for EU funding schemes, reviewing and revamping the performance appraisal programme, and many others.
+The programme was developed and overseen by Victoria and the People and Culture team.
+Through the development of Advance which was lead by Victoria, Grant Thornton has opened its training facilities to people outside of the organisation to share knowledge and experience in respective fields.
+Victoria performed other duties within the People and Culture team including detailed analysis of data, applying for EU funding schemes, reviewing and revamping the performance appraisal programme, and many others.

 Her role as a manager in the Transaction Advisory Services team gave her the opportunity to work on a variety of assignments, including financial due diligences for the tourism industry, acquisition of a regulated financial institution by various buyers (including the management of a data room), valuation of a manufacturing company, and regulatory assignments for telecoms and the broadcasting industries.
 She has prepared business plans and investment teasers for clients in the banking, FinTech, eSports, catering, construction, and manufacturing industries.
 She has also applied for EU funding on behalf of clients in the catering, manufacturing and the pharmaceutical industries.